pscally1005/pscally1005.github.io/_posts/misc/nutrition/trap_foods/2024-08-01-trap-breakfast.markdown

 &emsp;- <a href='/recipes/irish-soda-bread'>Whole Wheat and Oat Flour Irish Soda Bread</a><br>
 &emsp;- <a href='/recipes/burger-buns'>No Yeast Whole Wheat Burger Buns</a><br>

-&emsp;For anyone with Celiac disease, I also have a few gluten free bread recipes for you to enjoy.
+&emsp;For anyone with <a href='/misc/gluten'>Celiac</a> disease, I also have a few <a href='/misc/gluten'>gluten free</a> bread recipes for you to enjoy.
 I've used flour alternatives such as coconut flour and oat flour, but I've come across other GF bread recipes with almond flour, ground flaxseed, psyllium husks, or <a href='/misc/grains#millet'>millet</a> flour.<br>
 &emsp;- <a href='/recipes/protein-wrap'>High Protein Flatbread Wrap</a><br>
 &emsp;- <a href='/recipes/oat-wraps'>Gluten Free Oat Wraps</a><br>
 &emsp;- <a href='/recipes/coconut-bread'>Gluten and Grain Free Coconut Bread</a><br>